Fundamentals of Goroutines

 If GOMAXPROCS

-.1.5 to 1.24: This was changed to all available logical cores.
-From this version onward, developers generally did not need to configure it unless specific constraints were required.
+was mandatory if a value greater than 1 was required. - 1.5 to 1.24: This was changed to the total number of available logical cores.
+From this point, developers rarely needed to configure it unless significant constraints were necessary.

 CPU limit

-configured for the container.Therefore, if the number of logical cores is 10 and the CPU limit is 5,
+Consequently, if the number of logical cores is 10 and the CPU limit value is 5, GOMAXPROCS

-The modification in version 1.25 represents a significant enhancement, particularly increasing the language's utility in containerized environments.
-This update helps prevent CPU throttling by reducing unnecessary thread creation and context switching.
+The modification in 1.25 represents a substantial change because the language's applicability in containerized environments has increased.
+This change allows for the prevention of CPU throttling by reducing unnecessary thread creation and context switching.

 1package main